Marine Mid-Century Character Home Rescue

 Preserve roughly 45 tonnes of embodied carbon already invested in the original build

-We believe in working in concert with developers who are building both density and community resources.
-Projects like this reflect the power of collaboration, where thoughtful urban growth, affordability, and circular construction practices intersect.
 By integrating reuse into the development process, we help communities build stronger networks of support and inclusion.
 It’s a repeatable, scalable model for the construction and demolition industries, where sustainability and affordability aren’t in conflict, but working hand in hand.